-I recently got a wonderful gift from a friend of mine: delicious looking, all-natural smoked sockeye salmon shipped from Alaska.
-My friend Will and his family lived in Juneau for years and swears by the smoked salmon he gets from Jerry’s Meats & Seafood.
+I recently got a wonderful gift from Will Andrews, a friend of mine who also. happens to be a world class ship model maker.
+As thanks for some research work he sent me delicious looking, all-natural smoked sockeye salmon shipped from Alaska.
+Will and his family lived in Juneau for years and swears by the smoked salmon he gets from Jerry’s Meats & Seafood.

 About Jerry’s Meats & Seafood